raynjamin/fhcc/bst/README.md

 Open up treenode.js.

-Edit it to include insert and find methods.
+Edit it to include insert, depth, and find methods.